 In this version IR brightness temperatures measured by the supported GEO imager instruments on board meteorological satellites can be used as input.
-In version 2018 the supported GEO imager instruments are SEVIRI on board METEOSAT Second Generation satellites and AHI on board Himawari satellites.
-The iSHAI code version 2018 for AHI is being adapted to ABI instrument on board GOES-R satellites (it requires minor changes in the code and generation of a set of GOES-R iSHAI coefficients) and it will be distributed as a patch to the version 2018.
+In version 2018.1 the supported GEO imager instruments are SEVIRI on board METEOSAT Second Generation satellites, AHI on board Himawari satellites and ABI instrument on board GOES-R satellites.
 Thus, GEO-iSHAI is updated to the state of art satellites and the GEO-iSHAI products could be compared with the products using the JMA and NOAA legacy algorithms.
 The main objective is to improve GEO-iSHAI algorithm and to be ready for the MTG-FCI era.